rich-junwang/rich-junwang.github.io/_posts/2022-12-18-Large-Scale-Pretraining.md

 - Cosine scheduler

 #### Regularization
 One of the most used regularization method is L2 regularization, aka, weight decay [28].
 For instance, GPT 3 training uses a weight decay of 0.1.
+Note that comparing with traditional neural network tuning weight decay number (such as 0.01) GPT3 weight decay is pretty large.

 #### Length Extrapolation